ShaikhMasud/Social_media_addiction_Prediction/README.md

 * 🔐 Secure preprocessing for handling sensitive information
 * 📊 Detailed EDA to understand correlations and user behavior patterns
 * 🌐 Real-time prediction via a Django-powered web interface
-* 📋 Personalized recommendations to reduce risk of addiction
+* 📋 Personalized recommendations to reduce risk of addiction using gemini integretion

 ---